 At this time, the agency directed its focus inward and developed ways to improve existing services and added new ones to meet changing community needs.
 Many of the satellite clinics were closed.

 In 1982, a decision was made not to renew the lease for the Pittsburgh office when it expired in 1985.
 A real estate deal was developed involving a lease/lease back arrangement in which Planned Parenthood participated as an investor.
-Tremendous support was received in a capital campaign that allowed the agency in 1986 to move to newly renovated office space at 209 Ninth Street.
-Due to a poor real estate market, the deal was renegotiated in 1990 and Planned Parenthoods investor interest in the building was eliminated.
+Tremendous support was received in a capital campaign that allowed the agency to move to newly renovated office space at 209 Ninth Street in 1986.
+Due to a poor real estate market, the deal was renegotiated in 1990 and Planned Parenthood’s investor interest in the building was eliminated.

 In 1989, Planned Parenthood began providing management services for Planned Parenthood of Cambria/Somerset (PP/C), which was established in 1975 with an office in Johnstown and added a second office in Somerset in 1978.
 On July 1, 1989, the two organizations formalized their affiliation.
 To more accurately represent its expanded service area, Pittsburgh Planned Parenthood changed its name to Planned Parenthood of Western Pennsylvania on November 1, 1989.